 The true lesson to be learned here isn’t that PowerPoint isn’t good or bad.
 It’s how a small Swiss presentation company managed to create a buzz and get the attention of the global media with its controversial ideas.

-By being incredibly controversial and shouting their ideas from the rooftops, the presentation company has gotten more publicity than ever before.
-Millions of people all over the world are now aware of them and I bet that they’ve sold lots of books over the past few days as well.
+By being incredibly controversial and shouting their ideas from the rooftops, the presentation company has got more publicity than ever before.
+Millions of people all over the world are now aware of them, and I bet that they’ve sold many books over the past few days as well.